 The decision point

 A formal but friendly review.
-Get feedback from everyone who has worked with them and importantly ask them to run through how they are settling in, what they are finding easy/hard.
+Get feedback from everyone who has worked with them and — importantly — ask them to run through how they are settling in, what they are finding easy and what they are finding hard.

 Point out what they did really well.
 Identify areas where they might need support.
 Decide on next steps.